katharinekowalyshyn/multilingual-p600-llms/README.md

 ## Extending the Project
 - Add new utility functions to `src/utils.py` as needed.
 - The P600 processing system can be extended to handle different sentence types or languages.
-- The second part of the project (LLM evaluation) will be implemented in future scripts.
+- The SAE analysis can be extended by adding/removing submodules or switching Neuronpedia models if available.

 ## Troubleshooting